 Mill Creek is a medium-sized city located in the state of Washington.
-With a population of 20,043 people and five constituent neighborhoods, Mill Creek is the 55th largest community in Washington.
+With a population of 20,926 people and four constituent neighborhoods, Mill Creek is the 55th largest community in Washington.

 Mill Creek home prices are not only among the most expensive in Washington, but Mill Creek real estate also consistently ranks among the most expensive in America.

-Mill Creek is a decidedly white-collar city, with fully 85.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Mill Creek is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mill Creek who work in office and administrative support (13.88%), management occupations (12.58%), and sales jobs (10.95%).
+Mill Creek is a decidedly white-collar city, with fully 86.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Mill Creek is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Mill Creek who work in management occupations (15.88%), office and administrative support (11.80%), and sales jobs (11.15%).

 Also of interest is that Mill Creek has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Mill Creek telecommute to their jobs.
-Overall, about 7.71% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.90% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Mill Creek is a very ethnically-diverse city.
+Mill Creek is an extremely ethnically-diverse city.
 The people who call Mill Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mill Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Mill Creek include English, German, Norwegian, and Ukrainian.
+Important ancestries of people in Mill Creek include English, German, Irish, Norwegian, and Italian.

 The most common language spoken in Mill Creek is English.
-Other important languages spoken here include Korean and Chinese.
+Other important languages spoken here include Spanish and Chinese.